Olympics-Athletics-Hassan wins 10,000m gold for third Tokyo medal | Sports-Games

 Olympics-Athletics-Hassan wins 10,000m gold for third Tokyo medal

 The 28-year-old Ethiopian-born Hassan, world champion over 1,500m and 10,000m, won the 5,000m title and picked up bronze in the 1,500m in her bid for an unprecedented treble in Tokyo.
-The women's 10,000m was one of the most highly-anticipated events of the Games with the world's all-time top two athletes going head-to-head on the Olympic Stadium track.
+"I'm so happy and I cried during the medal ceremony," Hassan said.

 - Country: